P3mast/AI-numberplate-recognition/README.md

 To try to solve this problem, in that case I invert the black and white on the image but still the issue remains.
 In a futur improvment of my code I'll try to process the image in view to make the black more intensive and present to facilitate the AI process...

-Don't forget to check out my work, but you need to be able to read french ! =D
+Don't forget to check out my work, but you'll need to be able to read french ! =D